-- (1) Council recognizes that managing stormwater runoff is increasingly challenging because of an increase in the number and intensity of storms and urban development which results in more water runoff.
-Council shall encourage development on the basis of zero net runoff to manage storm water such as retention ponds, landscaping, bioswales, and other techniques that decrease water run-off. - (2) Development shall be designed so that run-off from the development does not negatively impact adjoining properties. - (3) Proposals for development, including the clearing of land, shall include plans to manage stormwater runoff to prevent sedimentation and excessive flooding.
+(1) Council recognizes that managing stormwater runoff is increasingly challenging because of an increase in the number and intensity of storms and amount of urban development which results in more water runoff.
+Council shall encourage development on the basis

+- of zero net runoff to manage storm water such as retention ponds, landscaping, bioswales, and other techniques that decrease water run-off. - (2) Development shall be designed so that run-off from the development does not negatively impact adjoining properties.
+Any improvements to Town infrastructure to accommodate stormwater shall be at the expense of the owner or developer and Council may impose a service levy or require a financial guarantee. - (3) Proposals for development, including the clearing of land, shall include plans to manage stormwater runoff to prevent sedimentation and excessive flooding.